AlexMcVay/AlexMcVay.github.io/projects/dragongame/README.md

 Althought there have been some changes made by me.
 Play the game to find out what.

 ## Features

--   Character creation and progression.
+    -   Character progression.
     -   Multiple monster types with varying stats.
     -   Combat system with attack and dodge mechanics.
     -   Inventory system to store items.
     -   Game over and win conditions.
     -   Clear and engaging text-based interface.
     -   Tweaks and enhancements to the original freeCodeCamp project.

 ## How to Play